-Buildmark Section 2 is concerned with the two-year period immediately following legal completion of the home, i.e. when the homeowner moves in.
-Firstly, Section 2 contains the Builder's Warranty period provided by the builder to the homeowner.
-NHBC is not a party to that bilateral contract.
+Section 2 is concerned with the two-year period immediately following legal completion of the home, i.e., when the homeowner moves in.
+Firstly, Section 2 contains the builder's warranty period provided by the builder to the homeowner.
+NHBC is not a party to that bilateral contract; however, it does provide an independent resolution service should the builder not meet their obligations under Buildmark.
 Secondly, Section 2 provides the NHBC Guarantee (a performance guarantee).
-This gives rise to a secondary liability on the part of NHBC in the event (and only in the event) that the builder fails to honour the Builder's Warranty.
+This gives rise to a secondary liability on the part of NHBC in the event (and only in the event) that the builder fails to honour the builder's warranty.

-Sections 3, 4 & 5
+Sections 3, 4 and 5

-The policy periods for these Sections of Buildmark begin after the end of Section 2 for a period of eight years, i.e. years three to ten following legal completion.
-Like Section 1, these Sections are exclusively concerned with obligations undertaken by NHBC to the homeowner to provide an indemnity in the event of certain events.
+The policy periods for these sections of Buildmark and Buildmark Choice begin after the end of Section 2 for a period of eight years, i.e., years three to ten following legal completion.
+Like Section 1, these sections are exclusively concerned with obligations undertaken by NHBC to the homeowner to provide an indemnity in the event of certain events.